 Fees to cash a check can range from 1 percent to 12 percent of the face value of the check.
-That means you could pay from $10 to $120 to cash a $1,000 check.
+That means you could pay between $10 to $120 to cash a $1,000 check.
 Some businesses charge a flat fee on top of the percentage.

 The average face value of a check presented to a check-cashing outlet is $442.30, with the average fee to cash that check being $13.77, or about 3.1 percent, according to the FDIC.
 If that’s your paycheck and you cash it every week, you’ll pay $55.08 a month, or $661 a year, in check-cashing fees.

 Not only are check-cashing stores exorbitantly expensive, there is a risk of deceptive practices.
 The Better Business Bureau, for example, alerts consumers to a scam where customers of a check-cashing store are called by someone who claims to represent the business.
 The caller offers the customer a loan and requests payment to secure the loan.
-Of course, the loan is never received and the customer of the check-cashing store gets scammed out of some cash.
+Of course, the loan is never received and the customer of the check-cashing store gets scammed out of their cash.

 Check-cashing stores should be your last resort.